 Cleve Jones, founder of The NAMES Project AIDS Memorial Quilt, and co-founder of the San Francisco AIDS Foundation will be part of our delegation.
 Jones was invited to Cuba by Dr. Mariela Castro Espin, on behalf of the Cuban organizers of the Jornada to participate in educational and cultural exchange activities and to receive the CENESEX (Cuban National Center for Sex Education) Prize in recognition of his contributions to the advancement of the LGBTQ movement.

+The Jornada takes place over an approximately three week in May each year.
+It is a time for the Cuban LGBTQ to come together gather strength, heal and inspire.
+It includes social gatherings, educational activities, artistic expressions, and celebrations.
 Jones will be a Grand Marshal at the Cuban version of the Pride Parade.
 Known as The Conga, the Parade will be held in Havana on May 11.
-A second Conga and related activities will coincide with the International Day Against Homophobia and Transphobia (IDAHO day) on the May 17 weekend in the city of Holguin.
+A second Conga and related activities will coincide with the International Day Against Homophobia and Transphobia (IDAHO day) on the May 17 weekend in Camagüey.
 Although small in comparison to San Francisco’s Pride Parade, the Havana Conga draws an attendance audience of over 5,000 people and continues to grow.